tom-hoffman/norddrumcurator/README.md

 Nord Drum Curator
 =================

-To be clear, this project does not yet work.

 The original, somewhat short lived, Nord Drum 1 has no utilities for managing drum programs, unlike the subsequent Nord Drum 2 and 3p.

 The Nord Drum 1 memory holds 99 programs in a single bank.